baile035/chenz_CV/_pages/awards.md

 **Best Reviewers Award, Neurocomputing 2018**
 > The award was given to 20 reviewers out of more than 2,000 reviewers during the Neurocomputing 2018.

-**ACM SIGHPC China Rising Star, 2021**
+**First prize of natural science, Guangdong Electronics Society, 2024**
-> The ACM China Rising Star Award recognizes the research achievements of young scholars in the field of Computer Science in China.
-I'm one of the three recipients of this award in the subfield of High Performance Computing.
+> The Guangdong Electronics Society Award recognizes the research achievements of young scholars in the field of Computer Science in China.
+I'm one of the two recipients of this award in the subfield of High Performance Computing.

 **<a href="https://tc.computer.org/tchpc/home-page/page-of-awards/">IEEE-CS TCHPC Early Career Researchers Award for Excellence in High Performance Computing, 2021</a>**
 > The Award recognizes up to three individuals who have made outstanding, influential, and potentially long-lasting contributions in the field of high-performance computing within five years of receiving their PhD degree as of January 1 of the year of the award.